tototto/Parallel-Distributed-Programming/README.md

 Aggressive Queens, are ones which are attacking other Queens.
 In AQ, you are given two parameters, N > 3 and k ≥ 0, and you are asked to place on an N × N board a maximum number of Queens such that each of them attacks exactly k other Queens.
 Note that when k = 0, the problem reduces to the standard N-Queens problem.
 Your program should find ALL maximum solutions.

+The program is built to be parallelizable and so does not uses recursion and may seem to be inefficient.
+This is to ensure that it can ensure a high degree of code parallelizability.

+The program is parallelized using MPI.

 # Notes

 Attack here means direct attack.
 For example, if two Queens A and B are on the same line with (inbetween) another Queen, then A and B do not attack each other.